5 easy steps to starting a Community in Bloom Project in your Private Housing Estate

 Homeowners may set up roadside gardens on the green verges in front of their homes along roads in their estates or in nearby parks.
 Condominium residents are also encouraged to garden within their estates.

-Download a copy of "Garden Leader's guide on community gardening projects" (PDF, 4.7MB) to find out how you can start a community garden with your team.
+Download a copy of "Garden Leader's guide on community gardening projects" (PDF, 4.7MB) to find out how you can start a community garden with your team and check out the "Good Roadside Gardening Practices" (PDF, 1.3MB) for tips and plants suitable for roadside gardening at private estates.

 "Once I get involved with community gardening, I get to know my neighbours better”